 Full grant proposals meeting the technical requirements will be reviewed on the basis of merit by scientific reviewers with expertise in the research area.
 An advocate reviewer will evaluate the relevance of the proposed research to the PWS community.
 Final funding decisions will be based on scientific merit, relevance and the suitability of the research with respect to the programmatic goals of FPWR.

 Application Guidelines: All LOIs and applications are to be submitted on-line through ProposalCentral (https://proposalcentral.altum.com/).
 The LOI is limited to a 2-page description.
-Full grant proposals are limited to a 6-page research plan.
+Full grant proposals are limited to a 5-page research plan.
 Guidelines and instruction can be found on Proposal Central.
-Review considerations, and a list of currently funded projects, and programmatic information can all be found through the links below.
+Review considerations, and a list of currently funded projects, can all be found through the links below.

 Letter of Intent Due Date: March 3, 2023, 5pm EST